Imperial (automobile): 1982

 The Imperial continued to offer an extensive list of standard luxury and convenience items for 1982 although some changes were made.
 Imperial's "floating cushion" velour seats were replaced with ones of Kimberly velvet one-piece construction.
 New "Quartz-Lock" electronically tuned radios (ETR) were added to the options list while the power moonroof was no longer available.

 1983

 Following significant price increases during the 1981 and 1982 model years, due in part to high inflation at the time, the Imperial's base price was cut back close to its original introductory level.
 The hood ornament, while similar in appearance, was changed from Cartier crystal to plastic.
 The Frank Sinatra Edition package was no longer available.
 A suspension upgrade Touring Edition package was added.

-Overall, the sixth generation Imperial did not meet Chrysler management's sales and reliability expectations.
+The sixth generation Imperial did not meet Chrysler management's sales and reliability expectations.
 It had innovations such as the fuel injection system and electronic instrument cluster, and Chrysler tried to use it as a showcase for technology and quality.
-Unfortunately the fuel injection system proved troublesome and many 1981 models were retrofitted under warranty (or later on owner initiative) with carburetors.
+The fuel injection system proved troublesome and many 1981 models were retrofitted under warranty (or later on owner initiative) with carburetors.

 The Imperial name would reappear in 1990, but as the flagship sub-brand Chrysler Imperial model.